rachel-o-donnell/Mythology-Quiz/README.md

 major overhaul of html structure - trying to get panel to separate and run on the same line but after fixing home by adding the display flex the user icon still runs lower than the others .
 Tried flex end but that doesnt move it and when I apply that to the others they move way too low.
 --- !!!!!!!!cone back to this I think

+Fix bug of other category image showing up on 2nd round - needed to add hides

 TO BE FIXED:
 html dropdown styling does not work.
 IS IT BECAUSE I CHANGED TO FORM???